Maruchero/BrowserCustomHome/README.md

 # Description

-Custom home for every browser with developer style, of couse :)
+Simple and minimal customizable browser home.

 ## How to use

-- go in the browser
+- go in the browser settings
-- set interface.html as the home page
+- set under3nder.github.io/BrowserCustomHome as the home page

-- enjoy
+### How to add a link

+- in the top-left corner click on the settings icon
+- go in the dock section
+- if you click + you will create a folder
+- click a folder and then click + to add a link

 ## Features

-- os like looking
-- terminal accessible from navbar
 - vastity of customizable functions
 - modern design

-## Changelog

-### 2021-04-2022 v0.00

-- first version

 ## Author